Wednesday, June 28, 2017

 Books listed here are recommended in our media training and crisis communication workshops.
 Just click on the image of the book you're interested in and you'll be magically transported to Amazon.com where you'll find reviews, etc. We suspect they'd be willing to part with one or more if you're interested.
 When you're finished at Amazon hit the "back" button and you'll be back here.
 We'll wait.

 First written more than fifteen years ago for the Centers for Disease Control and Prevention (CDC), this revised version is a concise guide to dealing with traditional media.
-It is now available for a very nominal charge directly through the National Public Health Information Coalition (NPHIC) , which retains all proceeds from its sale.
+It is now available for a very nominal charge.
+Please Contact Us directly for a copy.

 All rights reserved.